serverless/serverless/docs/providers/aws/guide/variables.md

 functions:
   hello:
       handler: handler.hello
 ```

-In the previous example, if you pass `dev` as a stage option, the framework will look for the `dev_arn` environment variable.
+In the above example, if you pass `dev` as a stage option, the framework will look for the `dev_arn` environment variable.
 If you pass `production`, the framework will look for `production_arn`, and so on.
 This allows you to creatively use multiple variables by using a certain naming pattern without having to update the values of these variables constantly.
 You can go as deep as you want in your nesting, and can reference variables at any level of nesting from any source (env, opt, self or file).

 ## Overwriting Variables
 The Serverless framework gives you an intuitive way to reference multiple variables as a fallback strategy in case one of the variables is missing.
 This way you'll be able to use a default value from a certain source, if the variable from another source is missing.